On the Number of Real Zeros of Random Sparse Polynomial Systems

 where $\vertex\left(\sum_{k=1}^n\mcL(A_k,\liftfunct_k)\right)$ is the number of vertices of the Minkowski sum $\sum_{k=1}^n\mcL(A_k,\liftfunct_k)$. \end{theo}

 We note that one can interpret the expression

 as the number of elements of $\sum_{k=1}^nA_k$ that are used in the regular mixed subdivision induced by the lifting functions $\liftfunct_1,\ldots,\liftfunct_n$ which are defined by the logarithm of the variances.
-Indeed, we find the theory of regular (mixed) subdivisions \cite{deloerarambausantosbooktriangulations} at the core of our development.
+Indeed, we find the theory of regular (mixed) subdivisions \cite{deloerarambausantosbooktriangulations} at the core of our development---see Figure~\ref{fig:exam1}.
 Subdivisions have been used earlier in the work of Bihan, Santos, and Spaenlehauer \cite{bihansantosspaenlehauer2018} and Sturmfels~\cite{sturmfels1994zeros} for constructing fewnomial systems with many zeros, in the work of Sturmfels on the Newton polytope of $A$-resultants \cite[Sect.
 2]{sturmfels1994}, in the seminal work by Gelfand, Kapranov and Zelevinsky \cite{gkzbook}, and implicitly in Viro's patchworking method \cite{viro2008sixteenth} (see \cite[Section 2.2]{ergur2022polyhedral} for an exposition).
+Further, we can find a lifting `similar' to ours in the work of Avendaño, Kogan, Nisse and Rojas~\cite{avendanokogannisserojas2018} regarding complex fewnomials.
 We don't have any good explanation for why mixed regular subdivisions appear in random fewnomial theory, but there seems to be a deep connection to be uncovered.